dgaydukov/cert-spring5/files/spring5.md

 `@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert response into json) `@RequestMapping(path = "/api")` - can add it to controller, so all methods would have this url as base `@SessionAttributes` - post request gets the same instance of the model attribute object that was placed into the get request.
+`@CrossOrigin(origins="*")` - set origin to anybody, by default it same-host `PUT` vs. `PATCH`. put - opposite to get, so it to replace whole object for url.
+Patch - is to replace some fields within the object.

 ###### DispatcherServlet
 It's entry point of every web app, it's main purpose to handle http requests.